Khairatabad Assembly constituency

-Khairtabad Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of 15 constituencies in Capital city of Hyderabad.
+Khairatabad Assembly constituency is a constituency of Telangana Legislative Assembly, India.
+It is one of 15 constituencies in the capital city of Hyderabad.
 It is part of Secunderabad Lok Sabha constituency.

-Danam Nagender of Telangana Rashtra Party won from the Khairthabad constituency in 2018 Assembly Elections.
+Danam Nagender of Bharath Rashtra Samithi won from the Khairatabad constituency in 2023 Assembly Elections.

 Extent of the constituency

 The assembly constituency presently comprises the following neighbourhoods:

 Members of Legislative Assembly

 Members of Legislative State Assembly, who represented Khairatabad in 2018.